radcamp/radcamp.github.io/Kigali2023/index.md

 ## Arriving at the University
 Sessions will take place in the Muhabura Block/Building.
 There are three gates to the university.
-The most convenient gate to enter (and the gate closest to the Muhabura Block/Building is the Muhabura Gate.
+The most convenient gate to enter, and closest to the Muhabura Block/Building, is the Muhabura Gate.
 Local drivers (if you’re taking a taxi or the popular boda boda motorbike taxi) refer to this gate as near “KUBISMA”).